Quansight-Labs/pytest-run-parallel/README.md

 ## Features

-- Five global CLI flags:
+- Six global CLI flags:
     - `--parallel-threads` to run a test suite in parallel
     - `--iterations` to run multiple times in each thread
     - `--skip-thread-unsafe` to skip running tests marked as or